wa0x6e/cal-heatmap/templates.md

 ## Real world Example

+### Quarter subDomain template

-Following is a template for a Quarter subDomain: each subDomain represent 3 months.
+Each subDomain represent 3 months.

 You can see a the final result [here](/methods/addTemplates)